 The Government is changing the way benefits are paid.
-A new universal credit will replace a number of existing benefits and tax credits for people of working age.
-From October 2013, it applies to all new claims for residents living in the W14 postcode area claiming from Hammersmith Job Centre.
-It will be phased in gradually for people who already claim benefits and tax credit.
+A new Universal Credit is replacing a number of existing benefits and tax credits for people of working age.
 The Government has introduced a cap on housing benefit and overall benefits.
 Your housing benefit could also be reduced if you have more bedrooms than you need.

 You should make sure you are aware of all the changes and how your household's income is likely to be affected before you make any plans around your accommodation.
-If you are claiming any benefits or credits the relevant agency should make contact with you in plenty of time.